f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     "f5-database:proceed": "yes"
     }

-First send an API call to the system controller IP address to re-assign any slots that were previously part of a chassis partition to the partition none.
-In the example below slots 1-2 were assigned to Production and slot3 was assigned to development.
+Next, send an API call to the system controller IP address to re-assign any slots that were previously part of a chassis partition to the partition **none**.
+In the example below slots 1-2 were assigned to the chassis partition Production and slot3 was assigned to the chassis partition development.
 All 3 slots will be moved to the partition none.

 .. code-block:: bash